alex-font-mercadie/Randomized-Algorithms/assignment-2-balancedalloc/README.md

 The primary goal is to compare the average gap between the maximum load and the load of each bin during the simulation.

+The last cell of the jupyter notebook allows you to run the experiment with the different allocartion strategies.

 ### Prerequisites

 - Python 3.6+: Download from [python.org](https://www.python.org/downloads/)